Nativeatom/NaturalLanguageProcessing/README.md

 # NaturalLanguageProcesing
 This repository includes basic concepts of Natural Language Processing, textbooks and blogs of good reputation, popular papers and so on.

+This is also the Natural Language Processing part of [Machine Learning Resources](https://github.com/jindongwang/MachineLearning) created by a group of people including [jindongwang](https://github.com/jindongwang).

+Contributors are welcomed to work together and make it BETTER!

 ## Text Books and Lecture